weacast/weacast/packages/docs/guides/development.md

 * generates the changelog in the git repository and push it

 ::: warning
-Before you publish a release take care of updating the version of all dependent plugins to the latest version published, for example perform `yarn upgrade weacast-core weacast-arpege weacast-arome weacast-probe`
+Before you publish a release take care of updating the version of all dependent plugins to the latest version published, for example perform `yarn upgrade @weacast/core @weacast/arpege @weacast/arome @weacast/probe`
 :::

 Depending on the release type the following command will do the job (where type is either `patch`, `minor`, `major`):